metabolon1/VM0045-FIA-demo/README.md

 Thus, this demo is meant to illustrate how one might carry out certain aspects of the VM0045 process.

-HTML versions of the modules can be found [here](https://taylanmorcol.github.io/VM0045-FIA-demo/).

 ## Directory structure
 - **/**: (root) all `.qmd` source files (in addition to normal root files)
 - **/data**: processed data from modules